Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning: Introduction

 In the era of big data, high-dimensional datasets have become increasingly common across various domains, including computer vision, bioinformatics, and multimedia analysis.
 While such data provides rich information, its high dimensionality introduces big challenges in storage, computation, and model interpretability.
 To mitigate these issues, dimensionality reduction techniques play a crucial role in preprocessing by transforming or selecting the most informative features while preserving essential data characteristics.
 Traditional methods like Principal Component Analysis (PCA)~\cite{pearson1901liii}, Linear Discriminant Analysis (LDA)~\cite{fisher1936use}, Sufficient Dimension Reduction~\cite{huang2024robust,huang2024fr} project data into a lower-dimensional space through linear or nonlinear transformations.
 However, these approaches often obscure the original feature meanings, making interpretation difficult in real-world applications.

 Unlike transformation-based methods, unsupervised feature selection (UFS) directly selects a discriminative subset of features from the original data without altering its structure, thereby maintaining interpretability~\cite{yang2021multiple}.
 However, in unsupervised learning settings, the search for discriminative features is done blindly, without having the class labels.
-Therefore, unsupervised feature selection is considered as a much harder problem~\cite{dy2004feature}.
+Hence, UFS is considered as a much harder problem~\cite{dy2004feature}.

 Existing UFS methods can be broadly categorized into three groups: Filter methods, which evaluate features based on statistical properties (e.g., variance, Laplacian score) without involving learning algorithms~\cite{he2005laplacian,tabakhi2014unsupervised}; Wrapper methods, which employ search strategies (e.g., greedy algorithms, evolutionary computation) guided by a learning model’s performance~\cite{maldonado2009wrapper,dy2004feature}; Embedding-based methods, which integrate feature selection into an optimization framework by leveraging sparsity regularization, graph learning, or matrix factorization~\cite{yang2011nonnegative,li2012unsupervised,you2023unsupervised,huang2024framework}.